 In her writings, Leap delves deep into gang life to prove to the world that these people deserve help and attention.

-In her writings, Dr. Leap delves deep into gang life in order to prove to the world that these people deserve our help and attention.
-Her studies inspired her to co-found the Watts Leadership Institute, which provides guidance and resources to community leaders and organizations in order to better help and create positive change in the neighborhood of Watts.
+Leap's studies inspired her to co-found the Watts Leadership Institute, which provides guidance and resources to community leaders and organizations to help and create positive change in the neighborhood of Watts.

-Dr. Leap works tirelessly to bring change, recognition, and hope to these communities.
-It is her mission to show the world that we are stronger united than we are separate.
+Leap works tirelessly to bring change, recognition and hope to these communities.
+She wants to show the world that we are stronger united than we are separate.

 Watch "LA Stories with Giselle Fernandez" at 9 p.m. every Monday on Spectrum News 1.